Heavy rain and storms could trigger flooding, severe weather in D.C. area through Thursday

 The main culprit is an unusually cold pocket of air aloft meandering through the Lakes region and extending into the Northeast.
 This jet stream dip is high-amplitude, meaning a very large dip to the south in the overall flow.
 Such an intense feature is triggering a broad area of rising air to its east, along and east of the mountains.

-As the zone of cold air and wind shear aloft moves slowly toward the northeast, a zone of low pressure over the southeast Great Lakes will drag a cold front through the Mid-Atlantic.
+As the zone of cold air and wind shear aloft moves slowly northeastward, a zone of low pressure over the southeast Great Lakes will drag a cold front through the Mid-Atlantic.
 A swath of heavy rain with embedded thunderstorms — some possibly severe — is expected to regenerate several times.

 Higher-end rainfall totals are a risk primarily because this is a very sluggish pattern, and the problem is that the flow through the entire atmosphere is from the south.
 This establishes a “conveyor belt” of sorts, in which periods of heavy rain are generated and potentially repeatedly track over the same spots.

 Within that southerly current is a deep and anomalously humid air mass from the tropics, what we might call an “atmospheric river.”
-There appear to be two branches feeding the river — one from the Caribbean region, the other from the Gulf of Mexico.
+Two branches appear to be feeding the river — one from the Caribbean region, the other from the Gulf of Mexico.

 These zones of enhanced moisture come together over the area.
 The heavy rain shield is likely to be at its most consolidated and intense tonight or early Thursday.

-In the early morning, near and after sunrise, weather modeling suggests that a line of more intense convective cells will develop right along the cold front, and sweep through the Interstate 95 corridor.
+Weather modeling suggests that in the early morning, near and after sunrise, a line of more intense convective cells will develop right along the cold front and sweep through the Interstate 95 corridor.
 The likelihood of any severe thunderstorm cells, embedded in this line, hinges on the degree to which the air mass becomes destabilized.

 The early timing is not optimum for destabilizing an air mass.
 However, two factors can compensate: (1) the high humidity content of low-level air can add energy to storm updrafts; and (2) very strong uplift along the front and ahead of the jet stream trough will add “oomph.”

-The Storm Prediction Center foresees a marginal risk, or level one out of five, but is becoming increasingly concerned about the character of the wind shear Thursday morning.
+The Storm Prediction Center foresees a marginal risk, or level 1 out of 5, but is becoming increasingly concerned about the character of the wind shear Thursday morning.
 Any deeper storm cell may tap into the fast-flowing river of winds aloft, dragging down (in downdrafts) higher momentum air to the ground — triggering isolated instances of damaging, straight-line wind gusts, some hail, or even a brief tornado.